 - Assume responsibility for identifying, reporting and correcting safety and security concerns; educate residents about safety and security measures.

-- Record and report information as outlined on departmental and area-specific forms (work requests, incident report, Room Condition Report (eRCR), weekly reports, surveys, etc.).
+- Record and report information as outlined on departmental and area-specific forms (work requests, Incident and Care Reporting system, Room Condition Report (eRCR), weekly reports, surveys, etc.).
 Complete other paperwork as required and directed by supervisor.

 - Serve as a resource, referral, and communication agent.
 Distribute paperwork, flyers, brochures, etc. according to instructions.
 Serve as liaison between residents and Residence Life.